apache/pulsar/site2/docs/io-quickstart.md

 :::note

 * If you are running Pulsar in a bare metal cluster, make sure `connectors` tarball is unzipped in every pulsar directory of the broker (or in every pulsar directory of function-worker if you are running a separate worker cluster for Pulsar Functions).
-* If you are [running Pulsar in Docker](getting-started-docker.md) or deploying Pulsar using a docker image (e.g. [K8S](deploy-kubernetes.md)), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled all built-in connectors.
+* If you are [running Pulsar in Docker](getting-started-docker.md) or deploying Pulsar using a docker image (e.g. [K8S](deploy-kubernetes.md)), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image.
+The `apachepulsar/pulsar-all` image has already bundled all built-in connectors.

 :::